edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 This wraps things up for our user-related functionality.
 Of course, we now need to deal with Chats and Messages, too.
-We're not going to go in depth for those, since the process would be quite similar to what we just done.
+We're not going to go in depth for those, since the process would be quite similar to what we've just done.
 Instead, feel free to implement those endpoints yourself as an exercise, or copy the code below if you are in rush.

 .. code-block:: bash

     $ echo 'select Chat {
-        messages,
+        messages: { role, body, sources },
         user := .<chats[is User],
     } filter .user.name = <str>$username;' > app/queries/get_chats.edgeql && echo 'select Chat {
-        messages,
+        messages: { role, body, sources },
         user := .<chats[is User],
     } filter .user.name = <str>$username and .id = <uuid>$chat_id;' > app/queries/get_chat_by_id.edgeql && echo 'with new_chat := (insert Chat)
     select (